The best points hotels near popular U.S. national parks

 If you tend to prefer a particular hotel chain, consider signing up for a branded credit card to earn points and privileges — like free anniversary nights, status, and other perks — within its rewards program.

-Popular hotel credit cards include the World of Hyatt Credit Card, Marriott Bonvoy Brilliant™ American Express® Card, Hilton Honors American Express Surpass® Card and the IHG® Rewards Club Premier Credit Card.
+Popular hotel credit cards include the World of Hyatt Credit Card, Marriott Bonvoy Brilliant™ American Express® Card, Hilton Honors American Express Surpass® Card and the IHG® Rewards Premier Credit Card.

 The information for the Hilton Surpass has been collected independently by Million Mile Secrets.
 The card details on this page have not been reviewed or provided by the card issuer.